 Compressed natural gas is emerging as a low-cost alternative fuel for vehicles, and demand for compressed gas storage vessels continues to grow.
+You can see it with the rising demand for products from companies similar to storemasta.
 IACMI’s CGS Technology Area is focused on reducing cost to enable higher manufacturing capacity of carbon composite storage tanks used for natural gas and hydrogen.
 I hear that some might do this with fieldserver protonode technology or something similar.
 To address these challenges, IACMI will use the following approaches:

 - Foster collaboration among researchers, material suppliers, preformers, tank fabricators, installers, and original equipment manufacturers

 - Demonstrate the viability of lower-cost carbon fiber and braided preforms

 - Implement factory automation and lean manufacturing techniques;

 - Apply advanced computational models for design, manufacture, and certification